pismute/coroutine-tutorial/tutorial.md

 ## Itertools

+Inside the standard library there is a very powerful library called ``itertools`` which contains a variety of utilities dealing with iterators and generators.
+I can't hope to possibly cover all the use cases, refer to Doug Hellemmans excellent description of the library instead.

-For example a infinite list can be constructed and sliced using itertools methods.
+But to just give you a taste of its power, lets infinite list can be constructed and sliced usings itertools methods.

 [[[cog
 from itertools import count, islice